mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

   font-weight: bold;
 }
 ```
-This syntax means "target any li element that has a class of special".
+This syntax means - *target any `li` element that has a class of special*.
 If you were to do this then you would **no longer** be able to apply the class to a `<span>` or another element by simply adding the class to it.

 ### Best practice